-Chaos Control Plane consists of micro-services responsible for the functioning of the Chaos Center, the website-based portal that can be used for interacting with Litmus, apart from the CLI.
-Chaos Plane facilitates the creation and scheduling of chaos workflows, system observability during the event of chaos, and post-processing and analysis of experiment results.
+Chaos Control Plane consists of micro-services responsible for the functioning of the ChaosCenter, the website-based portal that can be used for interacting with Litmus, apart from the CLI.
+Chaos Plane facilitates the creation and scheduling of chaos experiments, system observability during the event of chaos, and post-processing and analysis of fault results.

-Authentication Server: A Golang micro-service that is responsible for authorizing as well as authenticating the requests received from ChaosCenter and managing users along with their projects.
+Authentication Server: A Golang micro-service that is responsible for authorizing, authenticating the requests received from ChaosCenter and managing users along with their projects.
 It primarily serves the cause of user creation, user login, resetting the password, updating user information, creating project, managing project related operations.

-Backend Server: A GraphQL based Golang micro-service that serves the requests received from Chaos Center, by either querying the database for the relevant information or by fetching information from the Execution Plane.
+Backend Server: A GraphQL based Golang micro-service that serves the requests received from ChaosCenter, by either querying the database for the relevant information or by fetching information from the Execution Plane.

-Chaos Center: Refers to the interfaces used by Litmus for creation and scheduling of chaos workflows, system observability during chaos injection, and post chaos result analysis.
+ChaosCenter: Refers to the interfaces used by Litmus for creation and scheduling of chaos experiments, system observability during chaos injection, and post chaos result analysis.
 It includes: